If this scheme pleases you, click here to download.

 should be able to:

 Read aloud short verses to convey meaning and emotions.
 Use voice techniques in reading and reciting verse to enhance message delivery.
-Appreciate the use of poetic language in communicating meaning.
-Watch a video clip on how to use body and space techniques in a verse.
-Perform a verse using their bodies as a media of communication through gestures.
-Appreciate the narrative as a tool for addressing issues in the society. |
+Appreciate the use of poetic language in communicating meaning. |

 In groups or in pairs, learners are guided to read aloud short verses to convey meaning and emotions.